sara-nl/griddocs/source/Pages/Practices/data_replication.rst

 Problem description
 ===================

 The InputSandbox and OutputSandbox attributes in the JDL file are the basic way to move files to and from the User Interface (UI) and the Worker Node (WN).
-However, large files (from about 100 MB and larger) are involved you should not use these Sandboxes to move data around.
-Instead you can use the Storage Elements and work with the lfc and lcg commands.
+However, if large files (from about 100 MB and larger) are involved you should not use these Sandboxes to move data around.
+Instead you can use the :ref:`Storage Elements <grid-storage>` and work with the lfc and lcg commands.
 These commands, and the storage system in general, are explained in the section :ref:`lcg-lfn-lfc clients <lcg-lfn-lfc>`.

 Here we give an example of how to use large input and output files which are needed by a job.
 We will use replicas to avoid transferring e.g. a database to multiple clusters every time.